varunkumardev/amitmerchant1990.github.io/_posts/2020-03-30-using-arrow-functions-php.md

 ?>
 ```

 The entire code is now reduced to just one line.
-It’s more readable, shorter and clean now.
+It’s more readable, shorter and cleaner now.
 And as an added bonus, you now don’t have to pass the local varible (in above example `$factor`) using `use` explicitly.
 It’ll be accessible in the arrow function automatically.

 Also, because arrow functions have an implicit "return", it makes them ideal for single expressions rather than blocks of procedural code.